 Another option is a website builder like Obby that takes away the hassle of designing your web pages, and does this for you.

-The designers and researchers at Obby have build pages that are tried and tested to market and sell your classes and school to your target audience, in a user friendly way.
+The designers and researchers at Obby have built pages that are tried and tested to market and sell your classes to your target audience, in a user friendly way.
 All you have to do is add in the content and they will do the rest.

 4. Integrate with Marketing Tools

 In order to reach your customers and grow your student base, you'll want to get to grips with marketing tools that help you to do so.

 Using softwares like Mailchimp and Squarespace Email Campaigns are a great way to build your newsletter base and keep students updated on new classes and events.
 Squarespace also has some great SEO tools to help you reach the top of search engines quickly after launching your site.

 If you're new to having a website, but have been teaching for a while, you'll see great value in adding testimonials or reviews from previous students to your site.
 Obby has a great feature that allows you to send a link to past students to leave a review, and they get £5 credit to spend via Obby's marketplace in return.
 A win-win.

 Social media presence is also key to building your brand online and making you more accessible.
 Most website builders, like Obby, can integrate with your social platforms, such as Instagram and Facebook, which helps to keep everything connected.

 Obby has many features designed to help teachers market their classes.
 As well as prompting reviews from students, teachers can also create discounts, add SEO content to their class description and so much more.